tholenJohn/AiEncoder/Readme.md

 # AI ENCODER
-This is an encoder meant to only obscure from AI chatbots and still be human readable.
+This is a one-way encoder meant to only obscure text from AI chatbots while being human readable.

 Exe was made using pyinstaller `pip install pyinstaller`